johnfanv2/LenovoLegionLinux/README.md

 ### Basis of this work
 Thank you for your work on Windows tools that were the basis of the Linux support:
-* [SmokelessCPU](https://github.com/SmokelessCPUv2), for reverse engineering the embedded controller firmware and finding the direct IO control of the embedded controller
+* [SmokelessCPU](https://github.com/SmokelessCPUv2), for reverse engineering the embedded controller firmware and finding the direct IO control method to communicate with the embedded controller
+* [FanFella](https://github.com/SmokelessCPUv2), for finding the address to lock or unlock the fan controller
 * [Bartosz Cichecki](https://github.com/BartoszCichecki), for creating [LenovoLegionToolkit](https://github.com/BartoszCichecki/LenovoLegionToolkit), a Windows tool for newer Legion models that controls the Laptop with ACPI/WMI methods.
 Even this README is heavily inspired on it.
 * [0x1F9F1](https://github.com/0x1F9F1), for reverse engineering the fan curve in the embedded controller firmware and creating the Windows tool [LegionFanControl](https://github.com/0x1F9F1/LegionFanControl)
 * [ViRb3](https://github.com/ViRb3), for creating [Lenovo Controller](https://github.com/ViRb3/LenovoController), which was used as a base for [LenovoLegionToolkit]
-* [Luke Cama](https://www.legionfancontrol.com/), for his closed-source tool [LegionFanControl](https://www.legionfancontrol.com/) that controls older laptops with direclty with the embedded controller
+* [Luke Cama](https://www.legionfancontrol.com/), for his closed-source tool [LegionFanControl](https://www.legionfancontrol.com/) that controls older laptops with directly with the embedded controller
 * David Woodhouse, for his work on the ideapad Linux driver [ideapad-laptop](https://github.com/torvalds/linux/blob/0ec5a38bf8499f403f81cb81a0e3a60887d1993c/drivers/platform/x86/ideapad-laptop.c), which was a heavy inspiration for this Linux driver

 ### Contributors to Lenovo Legion Laptop Support
 :( Nothing here yet.
 Please tell me if it works on your laptop.

-## Frequency Asked Questions
+## :interrobang: Frequency Asked Questions

+### What are the new temperatures?
+These are the temperatures measured and used by the embedded controller.
+Only they are relevant for the fan controller.
+They are provided by the new kernel module and otherwise not accessible because they are read from the embedded controller.

+### What are the new fan speed sensors?
+They report the fan speed in rounds per minute (rpm).
+They are provided by the new kernel module and otherwise not accessible because they are read from the embedded controller.

+### What temperatures are used for controlling the fan speed?
+The CPU, GPU, and "IC" temperature is used.
+These are (usually) additional sensors that are different from the temperature sensors that are reported when you do not use the kernel model.
+In particular, the "IC" temperature limit might be set to a low value which results in almost-always running fans.

+### My CPU and GPU temperatures are low but the fan is still running?
+See above.
+In particular, the  "IC" temperature sensor.

+### Is the fan speed controlled by power consumption?
+I have no reason to believe that.
+As far as I know and observed, only the temperatures are used.

 ### My fans do not spin up, never stop, or never change speed (after using other tools)?

-If they alwasy have roughly constant speed, maybe you have locked the fan controller, often called locking fan speed.
+If they always have roughly constant speed, maybe you have locked the fan controller, often called locking fan speed.
 You can unlock/lock the fan speed controller in the GUI (see above).
 I would recommend not locking them.
+Doing a BIOS/UEFI update usually also unlocks it.
+But beware and consider making a BIOS (re)-update.

 If the fans never spin up fast even under hight load, the fan controller might be locked (above).
 Additionally, also check that the reported temperatures for CPU (or GPU) really increase under load.
 Only, the temperatures "CPU Temperature", "GPU Temperature", and "IC Temperature" are used for fan control.
 These, are used internally by the fan controller in hardware.

-If otherwise the fans never stop, you might have set a very low upper temperatue limit for CPU, GPU or IC.
-Many models also come with a low temperatue limit even on quiet mode, so fans never really turn off.
+If otherwise the fans never stop, you might have set a very low upper temperature limit for CPU, GPU or IC.
+Many models also come with a low temperature limit even on quiet mode, so fans never really turn off.
 You can just increase the temperature limits for the lowest level.

+### The fans of the Legion Laptop are loud when idle?
+See above.

+### The fans turn on when doing light work like browsing?
+Even when browsing there might be small bursts of work for the CPU.
+So it gets hot for a short time and the fans turn on.
+You can
+- change the fan curve, in particular increase temperature limit and increase acceleration time
+- disable CPU boost mode
+- also see above

 ### The reported temperatures do not change or seem wrong?